 At Barlow Books, we take a personal approach to every book, helping you achieve your mission and spread your words to the people who matter to you.

 What We Do

 Barlow Books offers traditional publishing services for authors who have something to say or a story that deserves to be told.
-Many of our authors are on a mission to challenge the way things are.

 We create books that meet the highest publishing standards.
 Our books are edited and designed by professionals with deep experience in traditional publishing who produce books that meet the standards of quality required by stores like Indigo.
 This means your book will reflect the depth of your engagement in your business, health, or social mission.